kichkiro/philosophers_tester/README.md

 - Valgrind Helgrind:
     - to check for concurrency issues such as, race conditions and deadlocks.
 - Thread Sanitize:
-	- recompile the program with the -fsanitize=thread option, ThreadSanitize is another concurrency error checking tool.
+	- recompile the program with the -fsanitize=thread option.
+ThreadSanitize is another concurrency error checking tool.

 ## 💀 - When must he die?
 ```